pydata/xarray/doc/user-guide/plotting.rst

 Datasets
 --------

-``xarray`` has limited support for plotting Dataset variables against each other.
+Xarray has limited support for plotting Dataset variables against each other.
 Consider this dataset

 .. ipython:: python